South Carolina Personal Injury Lawyer

 What actually constitutes negligence?
 It depends entirely on the context surrounding the accident.

-If a defendant acted in a reckless or careless manner, they can generally be liable for any resulting injuries.
+If a defendant acts recklessly or carelessly, they can generally be liable for any resulting injuries.
 Some examples of negligence include a driver running a red light and causing an accident or a driver hitting a pedestrian because they aren't paying attention.

 Other examples include things like a business failing to mop up a spill, thereby exposing customers to a major slip and fall accident risk.
 If you're facing serious injuries, speak to a South Carolina personal injury attorney immediately.

-Your attorney will be able to conduct a comprehensive investigation of your claim.
+Your Greenville, SC, personal injury attorney will be able to conduct a comprehensive investigation of your claim.
 They will determine who, if anyone, is legally responsible for your injuries.

 Notably, insurers handle the majority of personal injury lawsuits.
-These companies fight aggressively to pay out as little as possible in compensation to injured victims.
+These companies fight aggressively to pay out as little compensation as possible to injured victims.
 In settlement negotiations, insurers consistently undervalue personal injury damages.
-At the Peace Law Firm, we have the skills and legal experience needed to help plaintiffs maximize their recovery.
+At John Robert Peace, PA, we have the skills and legal experience needed to help plaintiffs maximize their recovery.

 We can help you seek damages for: